Audience FAQs

 • Need for repair or replacement of one component of the bridge

 In many of these cases, a dentist may attempt to carefully remove the bridge without damaging it.
 If the bridge is still structurally sound, it can sometimes be cleaned, adjusted, and recemented.
 However, if the bridge is damaged or the supporting teeth are compromised, a new restoration may be required instead.
+If you are considering this procedure, learning about removal without breaking is highly recommended for everyone.

 Is Removal Always Possible?